-We generate revenue from sales of our products, services, license agreements, and government grants.
+We generate revenue from sales of our products, services and license agreements.
 Our products consist of instruments and consumables, including IFCs, assays, and reagents.
 Our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation, and training.